rspamd/rspamd/doc/configuration/settings.md

 - `apply` - list of applied rules, identified by metric name (e.g. `default`)
 	+ `symbol` - modify weight of a symbol
 	+ `actions` - defines actions
+	+ `symbols_enabled` - array of symbols that should be checked (all other rules are disabled)
+	+ `groups_enabled` - array of rules groups that should be checked (all other rules are disabled)
+	+ `symbols_disabled` - array of disabled checks by symbol name (all other rules are enabled)
+	+ `groups_disabled` - array of disabled checks by group name (all other rules are enabled)
 - `symbols` - add symbols from the list if a rule has matched

+If `symbols_enabled` or `groups_enabled` are found in `apply` element, then Rspamd disables all checks with the exception of the enabled ones.
+When `enabled` and `disabled` options are both presented, then the precedence of operations is the following:

+1. Disable all symbols
+2. Enable symbols from `symbols_enabled` and `groups_enabled`
+3. Disable symbols from `symbols_disabled` and `groups_disabled`

+Currently, you cannot mix several settings for a single message.

+### Settings match

 The match section performs `AND` operation on different matches: for example, if you have `from` and `rcpt` in the same rule, then the rule matches only when `from` `AND` `rcpt` match.
 For similar matches, the `OR` rule applies: if you have multiple `rcpt` matches, then *any* of these will trigger the rule.
 If a rule is triggered then no more rules are matched.